cloudfoundry/docs-deploying-cf/vcloud/deploying_micro_bosh.md

 ### <a id="verify"></a>Checking Status of a Micro BOSH Deploy ###

+To check the status of the Micro BOSH:

-Target the Microbosh
+1. Target the Micro BOSH

 <pre class="terminal">
 bosh target &lt;ip_address_from_your_micro_bosh_manifest:25555&gt;
 </pre>

-Login with admin/admin.
+2. Login with admin/admin.

-If you'd like to change the user id and password, use the `create user` command:
+To change the user id and password, use the `create user` command:

 <pre class="terminal">
 bosh create user